NotAlternate/Okeanos/README.md

 $ cargo build --release
 $ cargo install --path .
 ```
-3. Okeanos would be compiled as an executable inside the `./target/release/` directory and installed to your Cargo binaries.
+3. Okeanos should be compiled as an executable inside the `./target/release/` directory and installed to your Cargo binaries.

 #### CHANGING DEFAULT SHELL (OPTIONAL)